20 Bank Accounts for Bad Credit for June 2023

 • Overdraft protection covering up to $200 with eligible direct deposits

-The Walmart MoneyCard is a prepaid debit card that offers a robust alternative to traditional checking accounts.
+The Walmart MoneyCard is a prepaid debit card that works like a checking account, offering cash back rewards and early direct deposit.

-This card stands out with its cash back rewards program, offering up to 3% cash back when shopping at Walmart.com, 2% at Walmart fuel stations, and 1% at Walmart stores, up to a total of $75 each year.
+Earn up to 3% cash back at Walmart.com, 2% at Walmart fuel stations, and 1% in stores (up to $75 per year).

-Additionally, with the Walmart MoneyCard, you can earn a 2% APY on savings and have chances to win cash prizes each month.
-The monthly fee of $5.94 can be waived with a direct deposit of $500 or more in the previous monthly period.
+The card also offers 2.00% APY on savings and monthly chances to win cash prizes.
+The $5.94 monthly fee is waived with direct deposits of $500 or more in the previous statement period.

 Crediful’s rating